Coming Soon in Early 2019

 Over the long run, there will be a regular cycle of Morris Institute Wisdom Retreats involving 4-6 different topics, with special subject matter retreats added now and then on both professional and personal issues.
 At present, we offer two different retreats.
 There will be short, recommended pre-readings for each.

-This retreat will be built around the idea of what it is to create an extraordinary life of proper success and deep happiness.
-We'll ask what the extraordinary is in our work and our personal lives, and we'll seek to identify its contours as they apply to each of us.
+This retreat will be built around the idea of what it is to create an extraordinary life of meaningful success and deep happiness.
+We'll ask the sources of meaning in our work and our personal lives, and we'll seek to identify their contours as they apply to each of us.
 We'll explore how we understand personal success, what the great thinkers of the past have said about satisfying achievement, whether professional or personal, and how our goals and habits may change as we move through the different stages of life.
+We’ll tackle crucial topics about how we handle difficulty, resilience, and uncertainty.

 We'll dig deep into Tom's most popular and practical framework of ideas, The 7 Cs of Success, and take a closer look at the hotly disputed topic of personal happiness.
 One goal will be to see how real success and enduring happiness can arise in times of great change.